robinrendle/robinrendle.com/_essays/on-newsletters.md

       <img alt="Demons gather in hell" src="/uploads/essays/on-newsletters/33-dreadful-din.jpg" loading="lazy"/>
     </div>
     <div class="slide-text">
-      <p>You still need to learn HTML and CSS to make a website.
+      <p>You still need to learn <abbr title="Hypertext Markup Language">HTML</abbr> and <abbr title="Cascading Stylesheets">CSS</abbr> to make a website.
 You still need to learn about hosting and domain names.
-You might even be forced to learn what the abbreviation  “CMS” stands for, and I simply refuse to curse you with that knowledge.</p>
+You might even be forced to learn what the abbreviation  <abrr title="Content management system">CMS</abbr> stands for, and I simply refuse to curse you with that knowledge.</p>
     </div>
   </div>